prafful1/Parallel-Universe/README.md

 Java is one of the most popular languages used by developers.
 So for this repository all the programs will be written using Java 8.
 It provides a unique implementation of Fork/Join to obtain parallelism.

 #	Why Java 8?
++ Fork/Join was introduced in Java 7 and has greatly improved in Java 8.
-+ Fork/Join introduces thread specific task queues and work-stealing algorithm.
++ Thread specific task queues and work-stealing algorithm were the major enhancements introduced by Java 7.
 +	This new implementation improves task processing time leading to faster execution.
 ![alt text](https://github.com/prafful1/Parallel-Universe/blob/master/fork%20join.jpg)